Tiny-Earth/DemoSite/site/src/inclusive.md

 - Share one thing science-related fact about their lives (favorite science fact, most science-y hobby, why they are interested in science).

 ### Create Productive Failure Experiences

-!!! compat ""
-    - Examine where students implicitly and explicitly learn about failure in your course.
-    - Predict how experiencing personal or scientific failure influences student outcomes.
-    - Commit to one action you could take to create a productive failure experience in your course.
-    - Understand key concepts and principles:
-        - Science and discovery are based on failure.
-        - Failure can be personal or scientific.
-        - Learning how to fail productively may lead to positive student outcomes.

 Science is based on failure: